coloclue/kees/README.md

 You will also need the Python packages in `requirements.txt`.

-Most dependencies can be installed on Debian with `# apt install bgpq3 bird openssh-client php python3-jinja2 python3-numpy python3-requests python3-yaml
+Most dependencies can be installed on Debian with `# apt install bgpq3 bird2 openssh-client php python3-jinja2 python3-numpy python3-requests python3-yaml
 rsync`.
 Some of the Python dependencies can't be found in the Debian repository.
 You can use [pip](https://pip.pypa.io/en/stable/) to install them:
 `$ pip3 install -r requirements.txt`.

+BIRD 2 has IPv4 and IPv6 support in the same process, although Kees isn't build for this.
+It is required to use a second process for IPv6, which uses the bird6.conf config file.

 Usage:
 ------